Brendonovich/prisma-client-rust/README.md

 ## Getting Started

-Read the [installation instructions]() to get started and setup the CLI with your Prisma schema.
+Read the [installation instructions]() to get started and setup the CLI.

 ## Acknowledgements